 In addition, we participated in two evening Naturalist presentations, one about caves and one about raptors.
 The staff were a mix of interns, Hamline graduate students, and full-time year-round staff.
 They were all knowledgeable, well-organized, and engaging.

 The trip was a great experience for the 5/6.
 At the end of each day, we gathered in our “homeroom,” a big comfy living room with a fireplace.
 We lounged, played games, sang songs, performed skits, roasted s’mores, and enjoyed read-aloud.
 The kids crawled off to bed each night exhausted and satisfied.

-Thank you to FSM staff Jeannette, Kris, Rebecca, Garth M., and David as well as parent Garth H. for chaperoning the trip and making it the best experience possible for the whole fifth and sixth grades!
+Thank you to FSMN staff Jeannette, Kris, Rebecca, Garth M., and David as well as parent Garth H. for chaperoning the trip and making it the best experience possible for the whole fifth and sixth grades!

 – Rebecca Slaby, Middle School Humanities Teacher

 FSMN families can view more trip photos and videos (thank you, Garth M.) on our photo site.
 The link is on the FSMN Community Portal (login required).